 An overview to Lisbon's public transport system.

-If you’re planning a visit to Lisbon, then you will be very happy to hear that it is a rather compact and easy to get around in type of city.
-The public transport system is in my opinion uncomplicated and compared to other European cities, actually rather cheap!
+If you’re planning to travel to Lisbon for a few days, then you will be very happy to hear that it is a rather compact and easy to get around in.
+The public transport system is in my opinion uncomplicated and compared to other European cities, actually rather cheap too!

 Overview of Lisbon's transport system

 Lisbon’s transport system covers a large route network across the city and consists of a metro, bus, trams and even a couple of elevator services.
 I will elaborate on each one in a bit more detail:

 The Metro Lisboa has four different lines which are all colour coded.
 The red, yellow, green and blue lines cover most of metropolitan Lisbon and generally speaking, you can actually get by, with only using the metro.
 Especially if you are on holiday and staying centrally.

 If travelling to or from the Lisbon airport (Aeroporto) then you simply catch the red line into the city and it will only take around 30 mins to get to the more central zones, in order to connect with any of the other lines if needed.

 The metro operates from 06:30 am to 01:00 am every day, including weekends and public holidays.

 Check out the Lisbon metro map below or click on this link – Lisbon metro map.

 The bus service in Lisbon covers a vast route network, so I won’t link the network map on here.